Starbucks Medicine Ball Tea

 - The drink became so popular that it officially made it onto the menu under Honey Citrus Mint Tea.
 It was also called the Cold Buster.

 - It’s easy to recreate at home, using the same ingredients used at Starbucks.
-The ingredients are water, lemonade, two different teas from Teavana (the same brand and tea used at Starbucks), and honey.
+The ingredients are water, lemonade, 2 tea bags from Teavana (the same brand and tea used at Starbucks), and honey.
 Peppermint syrup or extract can be added if you want to add more of minty flavor.

 RELATED: Lemon Tea